foureyes/csci-ua.0480-spring2019-008/slides/js/higher-order-functions-continued.markdown

 * {:.fragment} they allow us to modify how a function runs, even one that we did not write!
 * {:.fragment} decorators can be reused! for example, you can make any function a timed function, but should you need to change the implementation of timing, you only change it in one place
-* {:.fragment} there's potential for combining / chaining decoratiors!
+* {:.fragment} there's potential for combining / chaining decorators!
 </section>

 <section markdown="block">